 -

-Are there specific or additional rules pertaining to distance selling or online sales of insurance?
+To what extent is it possible to actively market the sale of insurance into your jurisdiction on a cross border basis and are there specific or additional rules pertaining to distance selling or online sales of insurance?

-Online sales and any other electronic or communication technology to sale insurance are regulated by the LISF and subject to specific rules under the Circular.
+Online sales and any other electronic or communication technology to sell insurance are regulated by the LISF and subject to specific rules under the Circular.
 The agreement to enter into these type of sales must include the necessary information to determine: (i) operations and services to be provided through electronic means; (ii) user identification and authentication mechanisms and procedures; (iii) obligations and potential liability of the parties; (iv) mechanisms for creation, modification, transmission or termination of rights and obligations of the services and operations subject matter of the contract; (v) means for authentication of the parties; (vi) mechanisms and procedures for the notification of the operations and services provided by the insurance company; (vii) mechanisms and procedures for the cancellation of the contract; (viii) terms and conditions to use the electronic means; (ix) mechanisms to confirm the execution and perfection of the contract; (x) any operational restriction of the contract derived from its sale through electronic means; and (xi) risks of using electronic means and measures to prevent irregular or illegal operations that may affect the consumer.

 -

-Are consumer policies subject to restrictions?
+Are insurers in your jurisdiction subject to additional requirements or duties in respect of consumers?
+Are consumer policies subject to restrictions, including any pricing restrictions?
 If so briefly describe the range of protections offered to consumer policyholders

 Consumer policies are subject to certain regulatory provisions on sound practices that insurance companies must observe with regard to the offer and marketing of insurance products and the content of insurance policies.